 - Child support amounts are based on New Hampshire Child Support Guidelines.
 You must also complete a Child Support Guidelines Worksheet.
 For help in calculating the amount of child support in your case, go to the Department of Health and Human Services Division of Child Support Services website and use their DHHS Child Support Modification Kit (This link takes you to DHHS's site.
 The worksheet calculator link is on the left-hand side of the page).

 - A Vital Statistics form must be obtained from the clerk's office.
 No photocopies or electric forms will be accepted.
-This form must be typewritten.
+This form must be word processed or typewritten.

 - After filing a Joint Petition, if you agree on all important issues, you may then go ahead with a final uncontested divorce.
 You can even send in all this paperwork with your petition.

 - You will need to file an agreement called a Final Decree on Divorce or Legal Separation.

 - Once all the paperwork has been completed, you may write a letter requesting a final hearing.
 It is important for both parties to keep copies of all the paperwork.

 - The court will notify both sides of an uncontested hearing date.
 At least one party needs to appear in court on that day.

 - The court will inform you when your divorce becomes final.